Introduction

 In the code above, we first specify how many parallel threads SelfControlledCaseSeries can use.
 Many of the computations can be computed in parallel, and providing more than one CPU core can greatly speed up the computation.
 Here we specify SelfControlledCaseSeries can use all but one of the CPU cores detected in the system (using the parallel::detectCores() function).

 We call runSccsAnalyses, providing the arguments for connecting to the database, which schemas and tables to use, as well as the analyses and hypotheses of interest.
 The outputFolder specifies where the outcome models and intermediate files will be written.
+Because in this example we use negative control exposures, we must explicitly specify controlType = "exposure".
+This will cause the different negative control exposure-outcome pairs to be used for the same outcome.

 Restarting